 • Streaming-optimized servers.
 Like CyberGhost, PIA also offers streaming-optimized servers — there aren’t as many to choose from, and they’re not platform-specific like CyberGhost’s.
 Instead, they’re location based.

 • Great speeds.
-With an average speed drop of only 6% on nearby servers, PIA is a great choice for activities like HD streaming and torrenting.
+With an average speed drop of only 6% on nearby servers, PIA is a great choice for activities like HD streaming and fast torrent downloads from anywhere.

 • MACE.
 PIA has a powerful ad blocker that stops ads, trackers, and malware from infecting your device.
 With just 1 click, you can enable it.